mr4tt/zotbot/README.md

 - [Collections: Why Don’t We Use Chemical Weapons Anymore?](https://acoup.blog/2020/03/20/collections-why-dont-we-use-chemical-weapons-anymore/) - This week, we’re going to talk briefly about why ‘we’ – and by ‘we’ here, I mean the top-tier of modern militaries – have generally eschewed the systematic…

 # shops
+- [Cute Scandinavian Charm](https://birdietam.art/) - A collection of cute animal ceramics, stationery and apparel inspired by Eastern aesthetics and Scandinavian design.

+- [Kelly Pringle Art](https://kellypringle.com/) - Traditional illustrations, prints, home decor and more from illustrator Kelly Pringle.

 - [Bandage Brigade](https://bandagebrigade.com/) - Artist-owned original brand based in Southern California.
 Shop our silly apparel, enamel pins, stickers, prints, and more!

 - [ONIONLABS Store](https://www.onionlabs.net/) - ONIONLABS is a collective of both pixel art and illustration.
 Peak inside the mind of Nelson Wu with beautiful prints, functional accessories and high quality apparel.